 Due to my turn towards anamorphic painting, I choose to transform my traditional shapes in order to let them interplay with standard modules of architectonic structures, often changing them from irregular and smooth to geometrical solids.

 Constantly running in parallel with my mural and painting activity, the role of sculpture comes to be essential for my overall production as it represents for me a direct contact with three-dimensionality in order to understand the rules of light and shadows and to reproduce them.

 Manuel Di Rita, also known as Peeta, is a graffiti artist since 1993 currently living in Venice.
 He is a member of the EAD crew (Padova, Italy), FX and RWK crews (New York City) and has participated, over the years, in festivals and art shows all over the world.
 His work explores the potential of sculptural lettering and anamorphism, both in painting and in sculpture.

-To build PVC sculptures I utilize a professional 3D design program to create PVC sculpture project.
-This software allows me to have a 3D view of the sculpture and, at the same time, virtually cut out all the different surfaces of my sculpture and consider them on a 2D plane.
-In this way, I can perfectly understand shapes and sizes of any material that I choose to build my sculpture.
+I utilize a professional 3D design software to design PVC sculptures.
+It allows me to have a 3D view of the sculpture and, at the same time, virtually cut out all of its different surfaces and consider them on a 2D plane.
 Subsequently, I cut the PVC plates and assemble them together.
 The last step involves coating the PVC surface with a polyester layer to mask imperfections resulting from the building process and to impart singularity to the structure, rather than a collage of components.

 Bronze sculpture are created using investment casting technique.

-Canvases are painted with acrylic colors using mainly brushes and airbrush.
+Canvases are painted with acrylic and oil painting using mainly brushes and airbrush.